 - Ameritron ALS-500M Mobile 500w Amplifier

-This is quite a complex mobile installation – especially the plan to use an amplifier.
+This is quite a complex mobile installation – especially the amplifier plan.
 Given that I have limited experience with mobile HF, I am planning to complete the project in phases:

 - Phase 1 – Install the Icom IC-7000 running barefoot with a simple MFJ HAMStick Antenna (to be replaced with the Scorpion Screwdriver Antenna in Phase 3)